 Your options after a Board Interview – Whatever the outcome

-After your Board Interview, you may not be appointed even if you are well qualified.
-Or you are elated as you have been offered the board role.
+Knowing you are well qualified, it is likely you are disappointed not to have been appointed after your Board Interview.
+Or you could be thrilled to have received an offer for the board position.
 Regardless of the outcome, you should carefully consider what to do next.
 Both outcomes can lead to new board opportunities.

-If you were unsuccessful, don’t make the Board Interview a waste of time
+If the outcome wasn’t in your favor, ensure the Board Interview is not a waste of time

 Not getting appointed after a board interview may make you feel like the entire application process was for nothing.
-However, it doesn’t have to be a waste of effort and time.
-Even though you may be disappointed, there are several things you can do to make the most of the experience and drive future board appointment success.
+However, it does not have to be a waste of your effort and time.
+Even if you are disappointed, there are several things you can do to make the most of the experience and drive future board appointment success.

-Tell yourself that you applied for the role because you were passionate about the cause and truly believed you could help.
-Getting to know the organization should have been a positive experience.
-Further, all the research you did, all the new connections you made, and all the knowledge you gained may result in new opportunities presenting themselves in the future.
-Consider how you can further build on these efforts.
+Remind yourself that you applied for the role because you were passionate about the cause and truly believed you could help.
+So, getting to know the organization and engaging with it should have been a positive experience.
+Additionally, the research you conducted, the new connections you established, and the knowledge you acquired could lead to future opportunities.
+So, look back at what you achieved and consider how you can further build on these efforts.

 If you were successful, should you accept the board seat?

-Accepting the appointment presents the chance to utilize your success by expanding your network and reconnecting with those who have assisted you.
+Accepting the appointment offers the opportunity to leverage your success by expanding your network and reconnecting with those who have assisted you.
 Ensure you follow up with all your contacts and weak ties to tell them about your new board appointment.

 Take advantage of the outcome in any way possible.

-According to two separate studies, it has been found that between 50% and 82% of boards recruited new members in the past year.
-Therefore, it is important to reach out to those who have supported and provided guidance during your board application process, regardless of the outcome.
+According to two separate studies, 50% to 82% of boards recruited new members in the past year.
+Therefore, it is essential to reach out to those who supported and guided you throughout your board application process, regardless of the outcome.

-It may have been a while since you last spoke with them.
-A lot could have changed for both of you.
-Reach out to these people again.
-Show your gratitude by treating them to coffee and strengthening these relationships.
-Reconnecting will help you maximise the relationship and stay informed about potential opportunities.
+It may have been a while since you last spoke with them, and circumstances could have changed for both of you.
+Reach out with an offer to catch up.
+Show your gratitude by treating them to coffee.
+Reconnecting will help you nurture the relationship and stay informed about potential opportunities.

 Both successful and unsuccessful board interviews are valuable as they provide an opportunity to establish crucial weak ties that may facilitate a future board appointment.
-They also offer an opportunity to gain experience and confidence in the board appointment and board interview processes.
-By requesting feedback you will have the insights to refine your board pitch, board CV, board interview skills and your board career goals.
+They also offer a chance to gain experience and confidence in the board appointment and board interview processes.
+By requesting feedback, you will gain insights to refine your board pitch, board CV, board interview skills, and board career goals.

 Related Articles